desihub/imaginglss/docs/datamodel.rst

 FITS files.
 There are also catalogs of objects, produced by Tractor, which are associated with each brick.

-The main way to access the DECALS imaging data is via DataRelease objects defined in :py:class:`imaginglss.model.datarelease.DataRelease`.
+The main way to access the DECALS imaging data is via DECALS objects defined in :py:class:`imaginglss.DECALS`.

+The DECALS object constructs the DECALS data release and dust extinction map objects from environment variables or a configuration file.
+Please refer to the documentation of :py:class:`imaginglss.DECALS` for details.

+The :py:attr:`imaginglss.DECALS.datarelease` attribute is represents the data release.
+It is an instance of :py:class:`imaginglss.model.datarelease.DataRelease`.
 Important attributes are

  - :py:attr:`~imaginglss.model.datarelease.DataRelease.footprint` : the survey footprint.